Quantifying Quillen's Uniform $\mathcal{F}_p$-isomorphism Theorem: Exponent lemmas

 \subsubsection{The projective bundle theorem}

-To prove \cref{projbund:prop1} and \cref{cpxprojbund:prop1}, we will use the projective bundle theorem, which can be used to develop the theory of Stiefel-Whitney classes and Chern classes.
-This is carried out for instance in \cite[Ch.
+To prove \cref{projbund:prop1} and \cref{cpxprojbund:prop1}, we will use the projective bundle theorem, which can be used to develop the theory of Stiefel--Whitney classes and Chern classes.
+This is carried out, for instance, in \cite[Ch.
 17]{husemoeller1994fibre}.
-We will follow the treatment and notation of \cite[\S 17.2]{husemoeller1994fibre}, but only discussing what we need.
+We will follow the treatment and notation of \cite[\S 17.2]{husemoeller1994fibre}, but only discuss what we need.

 As in \cite[Ch.~17]{husemoeller1994fibre}, we consider real and complex vector bundles at the same time.
 For the case of real vector bundles, we write $c = 1$, we consider cohomology with coefficients in $K_c = \Integers/2$, and we let $F$ be the field $\Reals$ of real numbers.
 For the case of complex vector bundles, we write $c=2$, we consider cohomology with coefficients in $K_c = \Integers$, and we let $F$ be the field $\Complex$ of complex numbers.